fnplus/footsteps-flutter-app/README.md

     }
     ```

-    * Next, update your project ID and register the Google services plugin at the bottom of gradle build file in the app directory.

-    <b>android/app/build.gradle</b>
-    ```
-        defaultConfig {
-        applicationId "Your id" // <-- update this line minSdkVersion 21 // <-- you might also need to change this to 21
-        // ...
-    }
-    // ... bottom of file
-    apply plugin: 'com.google.gms.google-services' // <-- add
-    ```
  5. That’s it.
 Try executing flutter run with an Android device emulated or plugged-in to verify the setup worked.

 ## iOS Setup